-Become a School Instructional Volunteer: Throughout the school year opportunities will arise for you to volunteer in your student's classroom, in the school, and for special events.
-AIMS K12 encourages your involvement as a volunteer in the life of our school and welcomes your participation as a volunteer.
+Become a School Instructional Volunteer:

+Throughout the school year opportunities will arise for you to volunteer in your student's classroom, in the school, and for special events.
+AIMS K12 encourages and welcomes your involvement and participation as a volunteer.
 We ask that you follow certain policies and guidelines as a school volunteer as outlined in the following section "School Volunteer Guidelines."